An online boutique can be a profitable business venture for entrepreneurs interested in entering the fashion industry.

 Common models for developing products are:

 Many of these models will involve an online boutique website.
 You can mix and match different models to meet your needs.
-As we saw with RT1home, the boutique resells Japanese goods and designs its own products from scratch.

 If your boutique will rely on manufacturers, here are some tips for finding the best fit: